sunny-verma/nuage-ospdirector/Documentation/5.4.1/README.rst

     OvercloudComputeAvrsFlavor: computeavrs
     ComputeAvrsCount: 2

-For multi-roles, set the `node-info.yaml` with the corresponding role name.
-The following example shows how to create a deployment with one Controller node, two Compute nodes and two different multi-role Avrs nodes:
+**For multi-role AVRS deployment**, set the `node-info.yaml` with the corresponding role name.
+The following example shows how to create a deployment with one Controller node, two Compute nodes,  two ComputeAvrsSingle & two ComputeAvrsDual Avrs nodes:

 ::